Introduction

 Another reason to start looking for a 3PL is specialization.
 Gabb Wireless is an excellent example of one of our customers utilizing hybrid fulfillment with a 3PL for one of their specialized products.
 They create safe digital devices for kids, and one of their products requires serialization, so they use a 3PL specialized in serialization.

 Another specialization is big and bulky.
-The benefit to using a specialized 3PL in big and bulky is that they know how to pick, pack, and ship big and bulky products and have carrier contracts specializing in big and bulky to save you on shipping costs for heavier items.
+The benefit of using a specialized 3PL in big and bulky is that they know how to pick, pack, and ship big and bulky products and have carrier contracts specializing in big and bulky, saving you on shipping costs for heavier items.

-Sometimes it’s more of an experience, not specialization per se, in handling a specific product type.
-For example, if you’re shipping medical devices, you might want to find a 3PL with a lot of experience in shipping medical devices.
+Sometimes, it’s more about experience, not specialization per se, in handling a specific product type.
+For example, if you’re shipping medical devices, you might want to find a 3PL with extensive experience in this field.

 What is Hybrid Fulfillment?

-Hybrid fulfillment is a fulfillment model in which a business is self-fulfilling and utilizing one or more 3PLs.
-This could look like sending a particular product that is big and bulky to one 3PL that specializes in big and bulky and fulfilling the rest yourself.
+Hybrid fulfillment is a fulfillment model in which a business self-fulfills and utilizes one or more 3PLs.
+This could mean sending a particular big and bulky product to one 3PL that specializes in big and bulky and fulfilling the rest yourself.

 If you want to improve your delivery time, you can utilize multi-location fulfillment.
 If you are on the East Coast and you are self-fulfilling but want faster shipping times for those on the West Coast, then it’d be a good idea to diversify using hybrid fulfillment and get a 3PL on the West Coast to shorten delivery times.